Living with wildlife

 A common pasture grass called phalaris can be toxic to animals that graze on it.

-Symptoms commonly seen in kangaroos that have chronic phalaris toxicity poisoning:
+Symptoms commonly seen in kangaroos that have chronic phalaris toxicity poisoning include:

 • muscle tremors